FollyMaddy/webshop-tools/README.md

 sudo raspi-config

+Put labelprinter.sh script in /home/pi/

 Edit .bashrc with nano to add your script for startup at boot :

 nano .bashrc

 add stuff at the bottum of t.bashrc :

- printer = 1 # printer number variable
+ printer = 1 # printer number variable (newlabels.php is the same as newlabels1.php)

- bash labelprinter/labelprinter.sh $printer
+ bash labelprinter.sh $printer

 Add the variables $website and $key in the labelprinter.sh script:

-nano labelprinter/labelprinter.sh
+nano labelprinter.sh

 We could also put all variable in the .bashrc and read them as "option variables" in the script like we do with $printer

+Or :

 # For possible future work, not recommended to use at this stage !